Venezuelan presidential crisis: Guaidó declared acting president

+During Guaidó's speech, he said he was "willing to assume command ... only possible with the help of Venezuelans".
+Following Guaidó's speech, the National Assembly released a press statement saying that Guaidó had assumed the role of acting president.
+The Assembly retracted the statement later published another clarifying Guaidó's position as "willing to assume command ... only possible with the help of Venezuelans".

 Maduro's response was to call the opposition a group of "little boys", describing Guaidó as "immature".
 The Minister for Prison Services, Iris Varela, threatened that she had picked out a prison cell for Guaidó and asked him to be quick in naming his cabinet so she could prepare prison cells for them as well.